 - Mimino (2007)

 - Laukinis šuo dingo (2005)

 - Daybreak (2018)

 Some Interesting Facts About Alino Orlova

-- Alina wears second hand clothes and is no fan of social media, she uses an old worn-out mobile telephone.
-She made music in her bedroom until her songs appeared on the Internet, and a record label signed her on the basis of word-of-mouth popularity about her.
+- Alina wears second-hand clothes and is no fan of social media; she uses an old, worn-out mobile telephone.
+She made music in her bedroom until her songs appeared on the Internet, and a record label signed her based on word-of-mouth popularity.

-- After the release of her first album, she swept her straight out of the underground scene into big concert halls, newspaper headlines and television shows.
+- After the release of her first album, she swept straight out of the underground scene into big concert halls, newspaper headlines, and television shows.
 In fact, she became so popular her music was heard outside of Lithuania, often used at events presenting Lithuanian culture.

-- For her album 88 (Tiitled after the year of her birth which features songs in either Lithuanian, Russian or English), she performed all over Europe and in the USA, played at Europe’s most important music festivals (including Eurosonic, The Great Escape and Tallinn Music Week).
+- For her album 88 (titled after the year of her birth, which features songs in either Lithuanian, Russian, or English), she performed all over Europe and in the USA, played at Europe’s most important music festivals (including Eurosonic, The Great Escape and Tallinn Music Week).

-- Alina’s career picked up when she received the Lithuanian alternative music award “A.LT”.
-She
+- Alina’s career picked up when she received the Lithuanian alternative music award “A.LT.”

-was voted breakthrough artist of the year by the Lithuanian magazine Pravda in 2006 and her debut album, Laukinis Suo Dingo, was issued by the French label Fargo in 2009.
+- She was voted ‘Breakthrough Artist of the Year’ by the Lithuanian magazine Pravda in 2006, and her debut album, Laukinis Suo Dingo, was issued by the French label Fargo in 2009.